andrewjmcgehee/andrewjmcgehee/README.md

 i use neovim BTW. i also installed arch once BTW.

-my favorite moments in life have been when i knew nothing and learned a skill for the first time. i'm constantly chasing that. i spend a lot of time training jiu jitsu, writing code, drinking coffee, and exploring whatever my current obsession might be. right now it's split keyboards, colemak, and learning to touch type.
+more seriously, my favorite moments in life have been when i knew nothing and learned a skill for the first time. i'm constantly chasing that. i spend a lot of time training jiu jitsu, writing code, drinking coffee, and exploring whatever my current obsession might be. right now it's split keyboards, colemak, and learning to touch type.